coccon/proffastpylot/docs/usage.md

 ### Input file creation

 The input file (stored in the yaml format) contains all the key information required by prfPylot and PROFFAST, e.g. the location of the input and output files, or meta information about the data to be processed.
-In the input file “example_sodankyla_input.yml” for the test data set is provided as an example with plenty of comments and explanations.
+In the input file “example_sodankyla_input.yml” for the test data set is serves as an example with plenty of comments and explanations.
 Adjust this file to your requirements.

 Alternatively, the prfPylot provides an interactive tool to create an input file.